hotohoto/study-notes/ml/papers/202301-muse-text-to-image-generation-via-masked-generative-transformers.md

   - encoder
   - codebook
 - fine-tune
-  - decoder (with more layers appended)
+  - decoder (with more layers and channels)

 ### 2.6 Variable masking rate